smurak/easybench/README.md

 4. Methods starting with `bench_` will be benchmarked
 5. Call the `bench()` method to execute the benchmarks
    * `bench()` displays the results on screen and returns a dictionary of measured value
+   * Use `include` or `exclude` parameters to selectively run benchmarks with regex support

 #### Lifecycle Methods